bal2ag/kadabra/docs/sending.rst

 You can overwrite any or none of these values in the ``CLIENT_CHANNEL_ARGS`` and ``AGENT_CHANNEL_ARGS`` configuration keys.
-For more information on how to configure the Client and Agent see :doc:`configuration`.
+For more information on how to configure the client API and Agent see :doc:`configuration`.

 .. note:: Make sure your agent and client use the same channel type and
           arguments.
 Otherwise your metrics will not get published!